Bunshaft Residence: Art

 The Bunshafts decorated their retreat primarily in off-whites with natural wood and glass and occasional red accents.
 Lighting was designed to highlight their art collection which included works by Pablo Picasso, Le Corbusier, Jack Youngerman, and Henry Moore as well as rocks with faces painted on them by Mrs Bunshaft.

 Sale

-When Bunshaft's widow, Nina Wayler, died in 1994, the house and its artworks were willed to the Museum of Modern Art in New York, New York.
+When Bunshaft's widow, Nina Wayler, died in 1994, the house and its artworks were willed to the Museum of Modern Art in New York City.
 The Museum stripped the house of its valuable artwork and then sold the property, without any covenants or restrictions, to Martha Stewart for $3.2 million.
 In the 1990s, she commissioned a renovation by Minimalist British architect John Pawson, for which interior demolition was begun but the project stalled, reportedly, in part, due to a dispute with her neighbor, developer Harry Macklowe.
 Around the time that Stewart was embroiled in unrelated legal difficulties that resulted in a prison sentence, she transferred the property to her daughter, Alexis, who in turn sold it to Donald Maharam in 2004 for $9.5 million.
 He demolished it in July 2004 for construction of a new house by his son-in-law, David Pill.